mwpennell/ubc-biol548o-w2020/lectures/lecture8-scripting2.md

 ### Exercise 5

+In your `lecture8-exercises.R` file, complete the following 5 exercises:

 1\.
 The code below prints the numbers 1 through 5 one line at a time.
 Modify it to print the numbers 2 through 16.

 ```r